Trial of Cambodian reporters who used to work for US begins

-PHNOM PENH, Cambodia (AP) - The espionage trial of two Cambodian journalists who formerly worked for a U.S. government-funded radio station has begun, almost two years after their arrests.
+PHNOM PENH, Cambodia (AP) - The espionage trial of two Cambodian journalists who formerly worked for a U.S. government-funded radio station began Friday, almost two years after their arrests.

-Uon Chhin and Yeang Sothearin appeared Friday at the Phnom Penh Municipal Court to defend themselves against the charge that they had undermined national security by supplying information to a foreign state, which is punishable by up to 15 years in prison.
+Uon Chhin and Yeang Sothearin testified at the Phnom Penh Municipal Court to defend themselves against the charge that they had undermined national security by supplying information to a foreign state, which is punishable by up to 15 years in prison.

+Both men acknowledged in court that they had covered news events after leaving the employ of Radio Free Asia, but they denied any wrongdoing.

 Rights groups have characterized their case as a flagrant attack on press freedom.